hilbix/shacheck/README.md

     cd shacheck
     make

-Download a SHA database, like from haveibeenpwned.com and extract it (see `make data`):
+Download a SHA database.
+It must be sorted by SHA.
+The format must be similar to the one found at haveibeenpwned.com.
+Then you can prepare the `data/` directory like this:

     mkdir "$(readlink -m data)"
-    ./shacheck data/ create <(7za x -so ../pwned-passwords-1.0.txt.7z) <(7za x -so ../pwned-passwords-update-1.txt.7z)
+    ./shacheck data/ create <(7za x -so sample/pwned-passwords-1.0.txt.7z) <(7za x -so sample/pwned-passwords-update-1.txt.7z)

-Then check passwords:
+Afterwards you can check passwords:

     echo -n password | sha1sum | ./shacheck data/ check